flutter/.github/SECURITY.md

 Security issues have the equivalent of a P0 priority level, but (other than via issue 72555) are not tracked explicitly in the issue database.
 This means that we attempt to fix them as quickly as possible.

+Flutter does not have a bug bounty program.

 For more information on security advisories, see [the GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/managing-security-vulnerabilities/managing-security-vulnerabilities-in-your-project).

 If team members need additional help from Google, as a Googler, they can see go/vuln.